Gladswood House

-Gladswood House is a two-storey Gothic Revival heritage-listed former multiple occupancy residence and grand house and now apartments located at 11 Gladswood Gardens, Double Bay in the Municipality of Woollahra local government area of New South Wales, Australia.
+Gladswood House is a two-storey Gothic Revival heritage-listed former multiple occupancy residence and grand house and now apartments located at 11 Gladswood Gardens, Double Bay, Sydney, New South Wales, Australia.
 It was designed by William Munro and possibly Hilly (attributed) and built from 1862 to 1864.
 It is also known as Glenyarrah; Seaford House.
 The property is owned by Strata Plan No. 58597 (Private).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The house was built between 1862 and 1864.
-The architect's identity is uncertain, but it was most likely either William Munro or Hilly.
+The architect's identity is uncertain, but it was most likely either William Munro or John Frederick Hilly.
 It was definitely Munro who built the gate pillars as there was an advertisement placed by Munro for stonemasons to build these at this house in 1864.